 Day – 10 transactions (number of sales needed a week/5 days)

-This micro breakdown is where the magic starts to happen as you realize what will break or what needs to shift in the business to get to that level.
+This micro breakdown is where the magic starts, as you realize what needs to shift to level up.

 Step 7: Hold Yourself Accountable

 The accountability factor of your business plan needs to come into play as soon as you establish your goals.
 When you set a target to hit, what will the ramifications be if you don’t hit them?
-Although business owners are all unique in their approach to goal setting, it’s always important to consider what happens if you don’t hit your agreed-upon KPI.
+Although business owners are all unique in their goal-setting approach, it’s always important to consider what happens if you don’t hit your agreed-upon KPI.
 It’s tempting for business owners to get bogged down in the day-to-day activities of their companies, but this approach doesn’t hold them accountable for the bigger picture.
-As a best practice, business owners should spend a minimum of 2-5 hours per week thinking about what is going well and how they can improve.
+As a best practice, business owners should spend at least 2-5 hours per week thinking about what is going well and how to improve.

 Plan Your Business Goals with Cultivate Advisors

 You don’t have to go at it alone.
-Reach out to Cultivate Advisors to dig into your business to uncover bottlenecks and develop a roadmap based on where you are in your business and where you would like to be.
+Reach out to Cultivate Advisors to dig into your business, uncover bottlenecks, and develop a roadmap based on your goals.
 With this roadmap, you’ll have a tangible plan you can implement to reach your long-term goals.